rafaeldamasceno/firefront/README.md

-To install for using with The Platform:
+To install for using with The Platform, run:

 ```
 apt-get install build-essential libnetcdf-cxx-legacy-dev
 ```

-Then build a Python environment ONLY USING VERSION 3.6 (I suggest using miniconda)
+Then build a Python environment **using version 3.6 or lower** (I suggest using miniconda):

 ```
 conda config --add channels conda-forge